-- USBD_HID_EVENT_GET_REPORT_BUFFER indicates that a Set_Report request has been received from the host and the device class driver is requesting a buffer into which the received report can be written.
-The application must return a pointer to a buffer which is at least as large as required to store the report. - USBD HID EVENT SET REPORT follows report data next once the into the been read from endpoint zero the buffer supplied on earlier USBD HID EVENT GET REPORT BUFFER callback.
+- USBD\HID\EVENT\GET\REPORT\BUFFER indicates that a Set\Report request has been received from the host and the device class driver is requesting a buffer into which the received report can be written.
+The application must return a pointer to a buffer which is at least as large as required to store the report. - USBD HID EVENT SET REPORT follows next once the report data read from endpoint zero into the buffer supplied on the earlier USBD HID EVENT GET REPORT BUFFER callback.
 The device class driver does not access the report buffer after this event is sent and the application may handle the memory as it wishes following this point.